What is a Cardiologist?

-In order to become certified, doctors who have completed a minimum of ten years of clinical and educational preparation must pass a rigorous two-day exam given by the American Board of Internal Medicine.
+To become certified, doctors who have completed a minimum of 10 years of clinical and educational preparation must pass a rigorous two-day exam given by the American Board of Internal Medicine.
 This exam tests not only their knowledge and judgment, but also their ability to provide superior care.

 When Would I See a Cardiologist?

 If your general medical doctor feels that you might have a significant heart or related condition, he or she will often call on a cardiologist for help.
 Symptoms like shortness of breath, chest pains, or dizzy spells often require special testing.
 Sometimes heart murmurs or ECG changes need the evaluation of a cardiologist.
-Cardiologists help victims of heart disease return to a full and useful life and also counsel patients about the risks and prevention of heart disease.
-Most importantly, cardiologists are involved in the treatment of heart attacks, heart failure, and serious heart rhythm disturbances.
-Their skills and training are required whenever decisions are made about procedures such as cardiac catheterization, balloon angioplasty, or heart surgery.
+Cardiologists help people with heart disease return to a full and useful life.
+Heart doctors also counsel patients about the risks of heart disease and how to prevent it.
+Most important, cardiologists are involved in the treatment of heart attacks, heart failure, and serious heart rhythm disturbances.
+Their skills and training are required for decisions that involve procedures such as cardiac catheterization, balloon angioplasty, or heart surgery.

 What Does a Cardiologist Do?

 Whether the cardiologist sees you in the office or in the hospital, he or she will review your medical history and perform a physical examination that may include checking your blood pressure, weight, heart, lungs, and blood vessels.
 Some problems may be diagnosed by your symptoms and the doctor’s findings when you are examined.
 You may need additional tests such as an ECG, X-ray, or blood test.
 Other problems will require more specialized testing.
 Your cardiologist may recommend lifestyle changes or medicine.
 Each patient’s case is unique.